We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 2. People Change What They Say

-This isn't speculation.
-It's basic psychology.
+The research backs this up.
 When people know they're being recorded by an external tool, they self-censor.
 They speak in more formal, guarded language.
 They avoid saying things that might look bad in a transcript.

 For sales teams, this is especially damaging: